 Brew Ratios: For pourovers, try a 1:16 ratio.
 A 1:2.1 ratio will work best for espresso.

-More: Loma La Gloria is hitting our shelves for the third year in a row!
+More: Loma La Gloria is hitting our shelves for the second year in a row!
 When we first tasted the coffees from Anny Ruth Pimental’s farm in El Salvador - known for their beautiful honey and natural processed coffees - we knew it’d be a long-term relationship.
-Last year we featured Anny’s yellow bourbon coffee, and this year we’re excited to feature two varieties naturally-processed.
+Last year we featured Anny’s yellow bourbon and this year we’re excited to feature two naturally-processed coffees.
 Both of these coffees are separated lots, meaning that each is one specific variety grown on the same farm.
-The Pacamara offers a sweetness like rock candy and fruity notes like raspberry, mandarine, lemon custard with a silky body.
+The Yellow Bourbon offers a sweet-tart acidity that reminded us almost immediately of tamarind!

 Loma La Gloria sits in the El Boquerón crater of the San Salvador volcano.
 Volcanic soil is ideal for growing coffee, as is the elevation of the farm (1200-1750 MASL).
 Shade trees cover much of the farm, which helps control temperature on the farm and also creates a home for many types of birds.